What is UX and user research and why are they so important?

-Traditional user testing involves individual test participants who are recruited to sit at a computer and be observed carrying out tasks that they are given.
+Traditional user research involves individual test participants who are recruited to sit at a computer and be observed carrying out tasks that they are given.
 The process of watching and listening to real people carry out these tasks provides a great insight into what works and what doesn’t, and, critically—why.

-Traditional user testing is very effective but it can be time consuming and expensive.
+Traditional user research and testing is very effective but it can be time consuming and expensive.
 We believe that everybody should be able to reap the benefits of user testing so UserZoom also has remote user testing software to make the whole process faster and easier for everyone.

 It sounds simple.
 And it is.
 But it is an extremely effective way of helping you understand what you can do to improve your user experience and increase sales, build brand loyalty, and grow the number of customers coming to your website.